suho/it-university-knowledges/README.md

 # it-university-knowledges
-I have an interview to check my university knowledges.
-So this repo will collect all knowledges from all lessons at my university.
+This repo will collect all knowledges I learned from my university.